dvirg/auctions/README.md

 To run the examples from the paper, try one of the following.

-Running all experiments described in experiments section (5):
+Running all experiments described in experiments' section (5):

     python stock/experiment_comparing_all_with_all_recipes.py